FuadAlShuroogi/Project-2---Tacos-App/README.md

 ### Installation

-1.To run this project, you will need to add the following environment variables to your .env file

-`SECRET="TEST"

-2.Clone the project
+1.Clone the project

 git clone https://github.com/FuadAlShuroogi/Project-2---Tacos-App.git

-3.Go to the project directory
+2.Go to the project directory

   cd Project-2---Tacos-App

-4.Install dependencies
+3.Install dependencies

   npm install

+4.To run this project, you will need to add the following environment variables to your .env file

+`SECRET="TEST"

+5.Migrate the DB by running following command :-

+ sequelize db:migrate

-5.Start the server
+6.Start the server

   npm start

+7. You can register yourself as a customer .

+8. For restaurant you can use the following credientials:-

+  email address - restaurant@gmail.com

+  password - test1234

+And then try ordering some tacos 🌮

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## :camera: Screenshot
+## :camera: Screenshots

 <div align="center">